gramineproject/contrib/Integrations/hsm-akv/README.md

 # Enclave signing with Azure Key Vault's Managed HSM

-SGX enclaves need to build and signed using a 3072-bit RSA key.
+SGX enclaves must be signed using a 3072-bit RSA key.
 This key needs to be protected and must not be disclosed to anyone.
-Typically for production deployments, you must use a key secured in a Hardware Security Module (HSM).
+Typically for production deployments, you should use a key secured in a Hardware Security Module (HSM).

 This directory contains a plugin to Gramine tools that enables support for production signing of SGX enclaves using keys from Azure Key Vault (AKV) Managed